ShaneBow-UBOW/NumPad/README.md

 # NumPad

-Widget that displays a number pad with an accumulator and and `enter` button.
+Widget that displays a number pad with an accumulator and `enter` button.

 It only allows integer inputs.